MissyM/jobsity-challenge/README.md

 - [x] Add a weather service call from a free API such as Open Weather Map and get the weather forecast (ex.
 Rain) for the date of the calendar reminder based on the city.
 - [x] Properly handle overflow when multiple reminders appear on the same date.
 - [x] Functionality to delete one or ALL the reminders for a specific day
+- [x] Add validation to location field

+The address of this project is: https://jobsity-challenge.vercel.app/